hasanmoudud/geocompr/main.md

 This system allows a very wide range of projections to be created, as we'll see in some of the custom map projections in this section.
 <!-- as we mentioned in section \@ref(crs-in-r). -->

-A long and growing list of projections has been developed and many of these these can be set with the `+proj=` element of `proj4string`s.^[See the Wikipedia page '[List of map projections](https://en.wikipedia.org/wiki/List_of_map_projections)' for 70+ projections, and illustrations.]
+A long and growing list of projections has been developed and many of these these can be set with the `+proj=` element of `proj4string`s.^[
+The Wikipedia page 'List of map projections' has 70+ projections and illustrations.
+]
 When mapping the world while preserving areal relationships, the Mollweide projection is a good choice [@jenny_guide_2017] (Figure \@ref(fig:mollproj)).
 To use this projection, we need to specify it using the `proj4string` element, `"+proj=moll"`, in the `st_transform` function: